nginxinc/nginx-basics-workshops/lab5/readme.md

     ```

-    - Verify what version of NGINX is running
+    - Verify what version of NGINX is running:

     ```bash
     /usr/sbin/nginx -V